The Learning Maturity Model: Understanding Your Learning Culture

 Baptist Care is able to meet a variety of training and learning needs, including:

 Organisations at the Brilliant Basics stage of learning maturity may transition to the next level with the goal of providing an improved learner experience.
 This can boost engagement, improve training outcomes, and lead to improved overall job performance.
 Alternatively, organisations moving to the Investors in People phase may be looking beyond improved job performance and be on the cusp of investing in leadership and employees’ professional development.

 Updating the learner experience

-A global development organization for advertising professionals, IPA serves more than 14,000 people in 87 countries.
+A global development organisation for advertising professionals, IPA serves more than 14,000 people in 87 countries.
 Their widely respected certificate is a sought after credential.
 Yet IPA knew that their 15-year-old learning delivery platform was falling short.
-The organization sought to move examinations online while allowing learners and training teams greater flexibility and independence in managing their learning programmes.
+The organisation sought to move examinations online while allowing learners and training teams greater flexibility and independence in managing their learning programmes.

 IPA decided to launch a new learning platform together with a planned relaunch of an advanced certificate programme, knowing they needed to get the learner experience right to retain their respected position as a professional development and certification leader.